discoverygarden/bcelndora/docs/migration_overview.md

 referenced directly for `dgi_migrate`.
 A more systematic approach to running the migration can be found [included here](migration_invoking.md).

+### Performance considerations
+When a migration runs it is important to understand that anything that tacks itself onto the PHP thread will still be executed.
+A prime example of this is `search_api`'s indexing when set to `Index Immediately` attaches itself onto the shutdown handler of a PHP thread.
+Even when a migration itself is running in a batch context this can cause PHP to run out of memory.

+To bypass things like the above [`dgi_migrate_big_set_overrides`][big-sets] is recommended to be enabled for large ingests as it disables the following:
+* Content Sync
+* Search API Solr indexing
+* OAI-PMH Caching
+* Pathauto creation

+[Entity hierarchy writing][entity-hierarchy] should also be disabled.

+These are the known culprits that can either cause PHP to run out of memory even within a batch context or increases the time for the migrations to be completed.

+> [!IMPORTANT]
+> The above are representative of what has been encountered thus far and
+> there could be additional modules to be considered depending on what is added
+> and enabled to the environment.

+The overrides currently exist in a separate [`config_split`][config-split] split that can be enabled as needed.

+> [!IMPORTANT]
+> Once the migration is complete it is important to follow the
+> [cleanup][cleanup] documentation to ensure that the site is ready for use.

 ### Environment configuration
 The migration runner uses a `.env` file to define the environment variables that are used.
 When running a migration the [sample file](resources/env.sample) can be